CaptainAxolotl/additional-origins/README.md

 In order to use this datapack with the Origins Mod, simply download the additional.zip file and put in your minecraft world's datapacks folder, no unzipping required!
 This datapack requires the Origins Mod to work.
 Get the mod here: https://www.curseforge.com/minecraft/mc-mods/origins

+If you want a datapack with the original Origins without my edits, use the additional-excludes-edited-origins.zip datapack instead.

 Check out the Origins Mod Discord Server for more datapacks or help here: https://discord.gg/9SXCFKjP

 # Origins by Captain Axolotl: